-The existing institutions to treat and support children living with trauma are fragmented.
-Strongly cohesive naturally occurring social networks (NOSN), that have decades of history in the various communities of Orleans Parish (Metro New Orleans), serve a strong healing purpose for people historically disenfranchised from traditional mental health and social supports.
+Strongly cohesive culture bearers that have decades of history in the various communities of Orleans Parish (Metro New Orleans) serve a strong healing purpose for people historically disenfranchised from traditional mental health and social supports.
 These are Mardi Gras Indian Tribes, Social Aid and Pleasure Clubs and Second Line groups.

-We seek to address the “wicked problem” through three aims:
+In doing so, we seek to address the “wicked problem” through three aims:

 Mardi Gras Indians & Social Aid and Pleasure Clubs have decades of history in New Orleans.

 These groups have a strong healing purpose for our communities and our children because they promote joy, inclusion, and purpose.